ldos-project/TraceLLM/README.md

-# Large Language Models are Realistic Microservice Trace Generators
+# Microservice Trace Generators with Large Language Models

-We include supplemental material to reproduce our results from data preprocessing to evaluation.

 ## Dependencies
 We use python language where dependencies can be found in `trace_gen/requirements.txt`.